scylladb/scylladb/docs/operating-scylla/admin.rst

 Core dumps
 ----------
-On RHEL and CentOS, the Automatic Bug Reporting Tool (`ABRT <https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/System_Administrators_Guide/ch-abrt.html>`_) conflicts with Scylla coredump configuration.
+On RHEL and CentOS, the `Automatic Bug Reporting Tool <https://abrt.readthedocs.io/en/latest/>`_ conflicts with Scylla coredump configuration.
 Remove it before installing Scylla: :code:`sudo yum remove -y abrt`

 Scylla places any core dumps in :code:`var/lib/scylla/coredump`.
 They are not visible with the :code:`coredumpctl` command.
 See the :doc:`System Configuration Guide </getting-started/system-configuration/>` for details on core dump configuration scripts.
 Check with Scylla support before sharing any core dump, as they may contain sensitive data.